atique7465/Sorting_Algorithms_in_detail/README.md

 - Not In Place.
 Extra Space complexity -> O(n).

 - Time complexity: O(n log n).

-- [ ] **Properties of Quick SORT Algorithm**
-- Divide & conquer.

-- Recursive.

-- Not Stable.
-Because of line 17 in quick_sort.cpp code.

-- In Place.
-Constant Extra Space Complexity:  O(log n) in average, O(n) in worst case.
-Most of the time the algorithm works in average case, so memory is not a matter of concern.

-- Time complexity: O(n log n) in average case.
-O(n^2) is worst case but this can be avoided by using Randomized Quick sort.
-In Practical scenarios Quick sort is pretty fast.

-- Most of the Sort functions in language libraries are implantation of quick sort.
 - Time Complexity Proof
 ```
 01. calculate mid -> c